A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 \subsection{Relative barycentric subdivision homology}

-The restricted barycentric subdivision described in the prior subsection is concerned with only the portion of the barycentric subdivision that corresponds to hyperedges that are present in the hypergraph.
-However, this construction loses information about structure that is contained in the \emph{missing} hyperedges.
+The ResBS described in the prior subsection is concerned with only the portion of the barycentric subdivision that corresponds to hyperedges that are present in the hypergraph.
+However, this construction loses any information about structure that might be contained in the \emph{missing} hyperedges.
 For example, consider a very simple hypergraph consisting only of the hyperedge $\{a,b,c\}$.
-The restricted barycentric subdivision is only a single node representing that edge, and this is the same as any other hypergraph with a single hyperedge.
+The ResBS is only a single vertex representing that edge, and this is the same as the ResBS for any other hypergraph with a single hyperedge.
 However, there is homological structure in the missing hyperedges, that is, they form an open triangle.
-To address that issue, we introduce the \emph{relative barycentric subdivision homology} of a hypergraph.
+To address that issue, we introduce the relative barycentric subdivision (RelBS) homology of a hypergraph.
+First, we need to define the missing subcomplex. \begin{definition} Let $\H=(V,E)$ be a hypergraph and $\bary(\Delta(\H))$ its barycentric subdivision.
+The \emph{missing subcomplex}, $\missing(\H)$, is the subcomplex of $\bary(\Delta(\H))$ induced by the vertices that represent sets that are not in $E$ (i.e., those sets that are not hyperedges of $\H$). \end{definition} Given this definition for $\missing(\H)$, we can define the RelBS homology using relative homology. \begin{definition} The \emph{RelBS homology} of a hypergraph $\H=(V, E)$ is the homology of $\bary(\Delta(\H))$ relative to $\missing(\H)$, i.e., \end{definition}

-First, we need to define the missing subcomplex. \begin{definition} Let $\H=(V,E)$ be a hypergraph and $\bary(\Delta(\H))$ the barycentric subdivision of the upper closure of $\H$.
-The \emph{missing subcomplex}, $\missing(\H)$, is the subcomplex of $\bary(\Delta(\H))$ induced by the vertices that represent sets that are not in $E$ (i.e., those sets that are not hyperedges of $\H$). \end{definition} Given this definition for $\missing(\H)$, we can define the relative barycentric subdivision homology using relative homology. \begin{definition} The \emph{relative barycentric subdivision homology} of a hypergraph $\H=(V, E)$ is the homology of $\bary(\Delta(\H))$ relative to $\missing(\H)$, i.e., \end{definition}
+Unlike the ResBS homology, the RelBS homology does not have a version for $\MHyp$ without collapsing multi-edges and removing empty edges.
+It relies on simplicial relative homology and therefore $\Delta(\H)$ and $\missing(\H)$ must be simplicial complexes.

-Intuitively, we can consider $\hom{rel}{\bullet}$ as collapsing all of the faces in $\missing(\H)$ down to a single point.
+Intuitively, as discussed in Section \ref{sec:rel_hom}, we can consider $\hom{rel}{\bullet}$ as the reduced homology of the cell complex formed by collapsing all of the faces in $\missing(\H)$ down to a single point in $\bary(\Delta(\H))$.
 We still lose the structure contained within $\missing(\H)$ but we gain information about how the existing hyperedges are related via missing hyperedges.
 For example, paths between existing subedges that transit through missing subedges manifest, in some cases, as $\hom{rel}{1}$ loops.
-Consider the hypergraph in Figure~\ref{fig:rest_bary_ex}.
-It is not difficult to see that $\betti{rel}{1} = 1$.
-Since $ac$ and $bc$ are identified via the quotient operation, the path $ac, abc, bc$ in $\bary(\Delta(\H))$ is in the kernel of $\bdr_1$, but it is not in the image of $\bdr_2$.